microsoft/bonsai-ManufacturingLineOptimization/README.md

 ![](img/decomposed-multi-concept.jpg)

 Each concept focuses on observations and actions related to a specific machine category such as "Source/Sink", "Connected", "In/Out".
-The state and action space dimensions get reduced per concept because we think about what goes in and out of the machine, with any additional machines connected via conveyors through either a load balancer or joiner.
+The state and action space dimensions get reduced per concept because we consider information about each machine plus what goes in and out of the machine, with any additional machines connected via conveyors through either a load balancer or joiner.

 > Maybe in the future, concepts could be re-used and imported because the categories all look 'similar'.
 Today they need to be re-trained.